The Importance of a Site Survey in Rebuilding Your Landed Property

 Lay foundations without alignment issues

-💡 A design based on rough estimates or Google Maps will likely fail submission or lead to costly site variation works.
+💡 Design based solely on rough estimates or Google Maps will likely lead to failed submissions or expensive site variation works.

 🚧 3.
 What Can Go Wrong Without a Site Survey?

-Boundary encroachment → legal disputes or URA enforcement
+Boundary encroachment can lead to legal disputes or URA enforcement.

-Hoarding blocks public property → LTA fines and stop-work orders
+If hoarding blocks public property, it may result in LTA fines and stop-work orders.

-Driveway gradient issues → SCDF, LTA rejection or regrading costs
+Driveway gradient issues can lead to SCDF and LTA rejections or extra regrading costs.

-💡 We’ve seen projects delayed by months simply due to outdated site data.
+💡 We’ve witnessed projects delayed by months due to outdated site data.

 🔧 4.
 How Hitomo Helps You Start Right

-Use survey data for accurate cost estimation and logistics planning
+We use survey data for precise cost estimation and effective logistics planning.

 📞 Planning a Rebuild?
 Start with the Right Foundation.

-👉 Contact Hitomo Construction today — we’ll walk you through every technical step, from site survey to final BCA clearance.
+👉 Contact Hitomo Construction today, and we’ll guide you through every technical step, from the initial site survey to final BCA clearance.

 Comments